Baboons, raccoons & midges: First time camping at Augrabies Falls National Park

 - Sunscreen, sunglasses and, a hat (it’s extremely hot)

-It’s daunting to think that you’ll be in the middle of nature; camping while wild animals roam but once you in it, there’s no turning back and you just have to embrace the adventure.
+It’s daunting to think you in the middle of nature; camping while wild animals roam.

 Would I go camping again?
 The answer will be, yes.
 How else will I get to tell crazy stories like this?